jdevuyst/ruminant/README.md

 print(sample)
 ```

-After build and run the program from the commandline we should see the following output
+Finally, we can build and run the program from the command line.

 ```bash
 swift build